dullroar/ten-steps-to-linux-survival/README.md

 -   **SunOS**

-...on various machines and machine architectures from mighty Sun servers to generic "Intel" VMs down to Raspberry Pis (plus an original "wedge" iMac running as a kitchen kiosk long after its "Best by" date and OS/9's demise, thanks to Yellow Dog Linux).
+All on various machines and machine architectures from mighty Sun servers to generic "Intel" VMs down to Raspberry Pis, plus an original "wedge" iMac running as a kitchen kiosk long after its "Best by" date and OS/9's demise, thanks to Yellow Dog Linux.

 All that while also working on MVS, VSE, OS/2, DOS since 3.x, Windows since 1.x, etc., etc. I don't think I am special when I list all that - there are lots of people with my level of experience ***and better***, especially in commercial software engineering.
 I am just one of them.

-But for some reason there are many places, especially in small and medium business (SMB) environments, where the "stack" tends to be more purely Microsoft because it keeps things simpler and cheaper for the (smaller) staff.
+But for some reason there are many places, especially in small and medium business (SMB) environments, where the "stack" tends to be more purely Microsoft because it keeps things simpler and cheaper for the smaller staff.
 I work in such a place.
-The technical staff is quite competent, but when they bump up against systems whose primary "user interface" for system administration is a command prompt and some scripts, they panic.
+The technical staff is quite competent, but when they bump up against systems whose primary "user interface" for system administration is a `bash` command prompt and some scripts, they panic.

 This is my attempt to help my co-workers by saying:

 > *"Don't panic."* - Douglas Adams (*Hitchhiker's Guide to the Galaxy*)

 It started out as a proposal I made a while ago to develop a "lunch and learn" session of about 60-90 minutes of what I considered to be "a Linux survival guide."
 The list in the [*Introduction*](#introduction) above is based on my original email proposal.
-The audience would be entirely technical, primarily "IT" (Windows/Cisco/VMWare/Exchange/SAN admins).
+The audience is entirely technical, primarily "IT" (Windows/Cisco/VMWare/Exchange/SAN admins).

-My goal is not to get into scripting or system setup and hardening or the thousand different ways to slice a file.
+My goal is not to get into scripting, or system setup and hardening, or the thousand different ways to slice a file.
 Instead, the scenario I see in my head is for one of the participants in that "lunch and learn," armed with that discussion and having glanced through this book, to be better able to survive if dropped into the jungle with:

 > *"The main www site is down, and all the people who know about it are out.
 It's running on some sort of Linux, I think, and the credentials and IP address are scrawled on this sticky note.
 Can you get in and poke around and see if you can figure it out?"* - your boss (next Tuesday morning)

-Well, as I started to type out my notes of what I considered to be "essential," they just kept growing and growing.
-And now, some nights, weekends and lunch hours gone, this is what you see as the result.
-I figure the slides will be easier to prepare for that "lunch and learn," now that I have the "notes"!
+As I started to type out my notes of what I considered to be "essential," they just kept growing and growing.
+Many nights, weekends and lunch hours later, this is the result.
+The slides were much easier to prepare now that I have the "notes"!

+**Note:** - The slides are included in [the same GitHub repository as this book](https://github.com/dullroar/ten-steps-to-linux-survival/releases).

 Caveat Administrator
 --------------------

 Even so, anything like this is incomplete.
-Anyone knowledgable of Linux will probably splutter their coffee into their neckbeard at least once a chapter because I don't mention a parameter on a command or an entire subject at all!
+Anyone truly knowledgable of Linux will splutter their coffee into their neckbeard[1] at least once a chapter because I don't mention a parameter on a command or an entire subject at all!
 And that's right - because this "survival guide" is already long enough.

 This book is not meant to be an authoritative source, but instead a ["fake book"](https://en.wikipedia.org/wiki/Fake_book) for getting up and running ***quickly*** with the sheer basics, plus knowing where to go for help.
-I modeled it explicitly after "short and opinionated" tech books such as Douglas Crockford's [*Javascript: The Good Parts*](http://shop.oreilly.com/product/9780596517748.do) and especially those licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/4.0/) licenses, such as the books from [Green Tea Press](http://greenteapress.com/).
-If you like those big, thick tech books that are measured by the kilogram, this is not the book for you.
+I modeled it explicitly after "short and opinionated" tech books such as Douglas Crockford's [*Javascript: The Good Parts*](http://shop.oreilly.com/product/9780596517748.do) and especially those licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/4.0/), such as the books from [Green Tea Press](http://greenteapress.com/).
+If you like those big tech books that are priced by the kilogram, this is not the book for you.

 It is also not a replacement for reading the real documentation and doing research and testing, especially in production!
-But hopefully it will help get you through that "Can you get in and poke around and see if you can figure it out?" scenario, above.
+But hopefully it will help get you through that "Can you get in and poke around and see if you can figure it out?" scenario above.
 And if Linux should start becoming more of your job, maybe this will help as a gentle push toward "RTFM" along with thinking in "The UNIX Way."

-**WARNING:** ***Many of the commands in this book can alter your system and possibly damage it.*** Obvious candidates include the file system commands like `rm`, the `vi` editor (obviously), and some of the "system admin" commands mentioned later, including system and service restarts.
-Use your common sense plus the various resources for documentation mentioned in this book to make sure you aren't doing anything destructive to your system, especially in production. ***You have been warned!***
+**WARNING:** ***Many of the commands in this book can alter your system and possibly damage it.***

+Obvious candidates include the file system commands like `rm` , the `vi` editor (obviously), and some of the "system admin" commands mentioned later, including system and service restarts.
+Use your common sense plus the various resources for documentation mentioned in this book to make sure you aren't doing anything destructive to your system, especially in production.

+***YOU HAVE BEEN WARNED!***

 Conventions
 -----------